cnguyen10/few_shot_meta_learning/README.md

 - [Amortized Bayesian Meta-Learning](https://openreview.net/pdf?id=rkgpy3C5tX)
 - [Uncertainty in Model-Agnostic Meta-Learning using Variational Inference (VAMPIRE)](https://arxiv.org/abs/1907.11864)

-These have been tested to work with Pytorch 1.0 and above.
+These have been tested to work with Pytorch 1.2.

 ## Data source
 ### Regression